opencord/voltha-helm-charts/README.md

 export VOLTCONFIG="~/.volt/config"
 make sanity-kind
 ```
-> This assumes that both the `onos-ssh`, `onos-rest` and `voltha-api` ports are forwarded on the host and bbsim was installed with ` helm install -n voltha1 bbsim0 onf/bbsim --set olt_id=10`.
+> This assumes that both the `onos-ssh`, `onos-rest` and `voltha-api` ports are forwarded on the host and bbsim was installed with ` helm install -n voltha bbsim0 onf/bbsim --set olt_id=10`.

 ### Remove VOLTHA from your cluster